lwerdna/workbench/106-unicorn-sandbox/README.md

-A sandbox environment for [unicorn](https://pypi.org/project/unicorn/) tests and experiments.
+A sandbox environment for [unicorn](https://pypi.org/project/unicorn/) tests, experiments, and examples.

 Some projects that have spawned from this area are: